 ...we all know there's no such thing.

-No single perfect pub, no beer which will be our single desert island beer for any length of time nothing is perfect and yet moment can be.
+No single perfect pub, no beer which will be our single desert island beer for any length of time nothing is perfect and yet a moment can be.

 So it was yesterday.